• Skip to primary navigation

 • Key Characteristics: Guar gum is a natural thickening agent that provides gelling properties to recipes.

-• It can be used as a substitute for lecithin, especially in recipes where thickening and binding are crucial.
+• It can be used as a substitute for lecithin, especially in recipes where thickening and binding are important.
 Start with a small amount (around ¼ teaspoon) of guar gum and adjust as needed.

 3 - Egg Yolk